BivinSadler/MSDS_6306_Doing-Data-Science/Unit 10/ReadMe.md

-# ML for Continuous Response
+# ML for a Continuous Response
 ## Simple Linear Regression!